-I have phone banked for a variety of candidates in the past, but not as many issue related campaigns.
+I have phone banked for a variety of candidates in the past, but not as many issue-related campaigns.
 I found it much easier to get motivated to act regarding an issue that I’m passionate about.
-I, like many others have been frustrated with the discriminatory legislation coming out of Pierre.
-There is no better way to combat that feeling than that to make a successful connection and inspire someone else to contact their representative.
+I, like many others, have been frustrated with the discriminatory legislation coming out of Pierre.
+There is no better way to combat that feeling than to make a successful connection and inspire someone else to contact their representative.
 ACLU made it fun and easy.
 I would definitely do it again.
-The bill we were calling about, SB 49 was deferred to the 41st day and we were able to celebrate a victory that week.
+The bill we were calling about, SB 49, was deferred to the 41st day and we were able to celebrate a victory that week.

 What would you tell someone who is considering joining the ACLU as a volunteer or member?